h365chen/ece454/tut/week8.md

 Writes related by the "causally precedes" relation must be seen by all processes in the same order.
-Concurrent writes (i.e., ones that are not related by “causally precedes”) may be seen in a different order by different processes.
+Concurrent writes (i.e., ones that are not related by "causally precedes") may be seen in a different order by different processes.

 "Causally precedes" is the transitive closure of two rules:
 1. Op1 causally precedes Op2 if Op1 occurs before Op2 in the same process.